 -

-Visualize details of your CI jobs and builds, including test results and build artifacts.
+Visualize details of your CI jobs and builds, including test results, build artifacts, and deployed artifacts.

 -